-\ddagger "Other" includes children in any other racial or ethnic group or in more than one group.
+‡ "Other" includes children in any other racial or ethnic group or in more than one group.

-MISSISSIPPI: Gaps in Infant Mortality
+ARIZONA: Gaps in Infant Mortality

-Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in Mississippi.
+Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in Arizona.

-- Compared with babies born to the most-educated mothers, babies born to mothers with less education appear more likely to die before reaching their first birthdays.
-The infant mortality rate among babies born to mothers with less than 12 years of education is nearly twice that for babies born to mothers with 16 or more years of schooling. - The infant mortality rate among babies born to non-Hispanic black mothers is approximately twice the rate seen among babies of non-Hispanic white mothers.
+- Compared with babies born to the most-educated mothers, babies born to mothers with less education appear to be more likely to die before reaching their first birthdays.
+The infant mortality rate for babies born to mothers with less than 12 years of schooling is 50 percent higher than that for babies born to mothers with 16 or more years of schooling. - The infant mortality rate among babies born to mothers in the "other" racial or ethnic group (which includes American Indian, Alaska Native and non-Hispanic black mothers) is more than 50 percent higher than the rates seen among babies of non-Hispanic white or Hispanic mothers.

-Comparing Mississippi's experience against the national benchmark2 for infant mortality reveals unrealized health potential among Mississippi babies across maternal education and racial or ethnic groups.
+Comparing Arizona's experience against the national benchmark2 for infant mortality reveals unrealized health potential among Arizona babies across maternal education and racial or ethnic groups.
 Infants in every group could do better.